carbon-language/carbon-lang/docs/design/unions.md

 }
 ```

+A union consists of zero or more _members_, at most one of which can be live at
-All members of a union share the same storage, and at most one member of a given
+a time.
+All members of a union share the same storage, so `Number` as a whole is
+9 bytes, not 17.
+When a member of the union is live, we say it is the _active_
-union can be active at a time.
-It is an error to access a member that is not
+member.
+It is out of contract to access a member that is not live, even if it
-active, even if it has the same type as the active member.
-There is no intrinsic
+has the same type as the active member.
+There is no intrinsic way to determine
-way to determine which member of the union is active; user code is responsible
+which member of the union is active, and in fact that information will probably
-for tracking that information, as with the `discriminator` field in the above
-example.

-### Union members

-**TODO:** Carbon should have a separate facility for more user-friendly
+not be tracked in production builds.
+Instead, user code is responsible for doing
+whatever bookkeeping is necessary to ensure that only the active member is
+accessed.
+This typically takes the form of an associated discriminator field, as
+in `Number`, but this is not required.
+For example, some user code may be able
+to satisfy that requirement statically, with no run-time tracking at all.

+> **TODO:** Carbon should also permit users to easily define "algebraic data
+> types", which are type-safe union-like constructs with compiler-provided
-discriminated unions.
-It will also need a separate facility for "type punning",
+> discriminators.
+It will also need a separate facility for reinterpreting the
-i.e. reinterpreting the representation of one type to the representation of a
+> representation of one type to the representation of a different type (also
-different type.
+> known as "type punning").
 When those are designed, cite them above.

+## Union members

 Unlike C++ unions, Carbon unions never have names, are not objects, and do not
 have types; they are a means of controlling the layout of fields in a struct.
 Consequently, it is not possible to form a pointer to a union.
 You can form a
-pointer to a member field of a union, even if it is not active, but you cannot
+pointer to a member field of a union, but you cannot cast it to a pointer to the
-cast it to a pointer to the type of a different member.
+type of a different member.

-Union fields are referenced and initialized just like ordinary members of the
+Union fields are referenced and initialized exactly like ordinary members of the
 enclosing struct.
 However, union fields can be omitted from the initializer,
 unlike ordinary fields.
 Obviously the initializer cannot initialize more than
-one member of a union, but it can specify either zero or one.
-If no member of
+one member of a union, but it can initialize either one member or none.
+If no
-the union is specified, no member of the union is initially active:
+member of the union is initialized, no member of the union is initially active:

 ```
 // n1.int_value and n1.double_value are both inactive